Chiriuchu from Cusco: Festive Dish, History, and Ingredients

 What is Chiriuchu?

-Chiriuchu is a traditional festive dish from Cusco with cuy, chicken, chorizo, cheese, corn, seaweed, and rocoto.
+Chiriuchu is a traditional festive dish from Cusco with guinea pig, chicken, chorizo, charqui, cheese, corn, algae, fish roe, torreja, and rocoto.

 When is Chiriuchu eaten?